Kevin Hart And Pregnant Wife Attend Party Together To Shut Down Cheating Rumors

 Kevin Hart and his pregnant wife, Eniko Parrish, arrived together at the Laugh Out Loud party in Los Angeles on Thursday night.
 The pair seemingly shut down any rumors that the comedian had cheated on his spouse.

-Kevin Hart and Eniko Parrish seemed happy and in love while posing on the red carpet upon arriving at the Laugh Out Loud party, Daily Mail reported.
+Kevin Hart and Eniko Parrish seemed happy and in love,while posing on the red carpet upon arriving at the Laugh Out Loud party, Daily Mail reported.
 The celebrity couple has recently been in the headlines because the actor and comedian was recently caught by paparazzi looking like he had been getting frisky with another woman inside a car in the wee hours of the morning.

 Hart and Parrish seemingly shut down the rumors that he had cheated on her by keeping a united front.